microsoft/PowerApps-TestEngine/samples/README.md

 13. Stop Debugging:

 When you're done, you can stop the debugging session by pressing Shift + F5 or selecting the stop button in the Debug toolbar.

+## Note

+You can also debug the solution using Visual Studio by open the solution and then attach to process in step 5 using [Attach to running processes with the Visual Studio debugger](https://learn.microsoft.com/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger).
+Once atatched you can use Visual Studio Debuger to set breakpoints and inspect values.